sergiopalooza/clash-of-clans-page/README.md

-# clash-of-clans-page
-Defend Pop Punk Clan
+# Defend Pop Punk Clan
 Landing page for Clash of Clans group.
 Find us in the clan search under DEFEND POP PUNK or the tag #JQUCVOC